 Do you want to combine humane biology with molecular biology?
 Or do you want to learn about the other possibilities of biomedical sciences after a year of research?
 This master's programme will offer you just that!

 While pursuing a Masterís degree in Biomedical Sciences from VU University Amsterdam you can opt to study a combination of different specializations.
 The research-oriented specializations will enable you to embark on a career in research.
 The societal specialization will equip you for a position as a policy officer.
 The communication specialization will enable you to work in public relations or scientific journalism, and the education specialization (only in Dutch) will enable you to teach at pre-university or higher vocational education level.

-The Master in Biomedical Sciences is a two-year full-time programme.
-You can take up to two specializations, each lasting one year.
-You can choose from seven Biomedical research specializations: Infectious Diseases; Cardiovascular Diseases; International Public Health; Immunology; Cell Biology; Psychophysiology; or Medical and Behavior Genomics.
-You can also choose one other specialization (combined with one research specialization): Societal; Communication; or Education.
-Are you interested in infectious diseases and do you want to gain a deeper understanding of how our immune system works?
-Then you can take both these specializations.
-Does your scientific interest lie in cardiovascular diseases and your professional ambition in policy-making?
-Again, you can combine the two.
-However, you can also compile your own programme.
+Are you interested in infectious diseases and do you want to gain a deeper understanding of how the immune system works?
+Then you can focus on both these specializations.
+Does your scientific interest lie in immunology and your professional ambition in policy-making?
+Then you can combine these two.
+You can tailor your programme according to your own desires and interests.

 No work experience is required.